gnithin/playground/others/KeyActions.md

-### Compendium of actions with zsh on GNOME Terminal
+### Compendium of key actions on a Terminal (Atleast most of them.
+It's mainly tested on Gnome)
 - C-a - Jump to start of the line
 - C-b - Go back one character in the same line
 - C-c - Cancel the current command and open a new one